• Skip to main content

 Problem:

-Write a method countVowels(String s) that returns how many vowels (a, e, i, o, u) appear in the string.
+Write countVowels(String s) that returns how many vowels (a, e, i, o, u) appear in the string.
 Ignore case.

 Example: